classchartsapi/api-docs-legacy/source/index.html.md

 `GET https://www.classcharts.com/apiv2student/activity/[userId]`

 This endpoint gets the latest behaviour points for the logged in user.
 Optional `from` and `to` fields can be used to scope the request to specific dates.
-The `last_id` is used by Classcharts for paginiation, and can be used to get results after a specific behaviour point.
+The `last_id` is used by Classcharts for pagination, and can be used to get results after a specific behaviour point.

 | Parameter | Required | Description |
 | --------- | -------- | ----------- |